JamesLavin/recursive_selective_match/README.md

 * You can override the default behavior of requiring that map keys be the same type and instead ignore differences between string and atom keys in maps by passing an options map (as a third argument) containing `%{standardize_keys: true}`.

+* You can override the default behavior of allowing expected maps to match actual structs by passing an options map (as a third argument) containing `%{strict_struct_matching: true}`, which will prevent ordinary maps from matching structs

 This library is a clean reimplementation and extension of SelectiveRecursiveMatch, a library I wrote at Teladoc to solve the same problem.
 I have reimplemented it to write cleaner code on my second attempt.
 (As Fred Brooks wrote, "plan to throw